flyingcircusio/doc/src/reference/security/data-protection.rst

 Data paths where sensitive information may be transferred include:

-* Application data (e.g., database contents) is transferred from or to the customer using the standardised encrypted protocls, e.g., SCP/SFTP, https.
+* Application data (e.g., database contents) is transferred from or to the customer using the standardised encrypted protocols, e.g., SCP/SFTP, https.

 * Persistent data is saved on storage servers.
 Storage traffic is not encrypted due to performance reasons.
 Storage servers are connected to application